5000, Clinical Guidelines

 1. Diagnosis and Treatment

 This includes diagnosis and treatment of common acute and chronic disease that affect the general health of the client.
-Services include first contact with a client for an undiagnosed health concern, as well as continuing care of varied medical conditions not limited by cause or organ system.
-Services must not be limited to only one service (i.e., family planning, breast and cervical cancer screening or podiatry).
+Services include first contact with a client for an undiagnosed health concern, and continuing care of varied medical conditions not limited by cause or organ system.
+Services must not be limited to only one service such as family planning, breast and cervical cancer screening or podiatry.

-• Physician Assistant (PA) Services – These services must be medically necessary and provided by a PA under the direction of a physician and may be billed by, and paid to, the supervising physician.
+Physician Assistant (PA) Services – These services must be medically necessary and provided by a PA under the direction of a physician.
+They may be billed by, and paid to, the supervising physician.

-• Advanced Practice Nurse (APN) Services – An APN must be licensed as a registered nurse (RN) within the categories of practice, specifically a nurse practitioner, a clinical nurse specialist, a certified nurse midwife (CNM) and a certified registered nurse anesthetist (CRNA), as determined by the Board of Nurse Examiners.
+Advanced Practice Nurse (APN) Services – An APN must be licensed as a registered nurse (RN) within the categories of practice.
+This is specifically a nurse practitioner, a clinical nurse specialist, a certified nurse midwife (CNM) and a certified registered nurse anesthetist (CRNA), as determined by the Board of Nurse Examiners.
 APN services must be medically necessary, provided within the scope of practice of an APN, and covered in the Texas Medicaid Program and under the direction of a physician.

 2. Emergency Medical Services

-Services must be for urgent care for an unexpected health condition requiring immediate attention as determined by the appropriate medical staff and must be services that can be treated in a primary care clinic or setting.
+Services must be for urgent care for an unexpected health condition requiring immediate attention as determined by the appropriate medical staff.
+They must be services that can be treated in a primary care clinic or setting.

 3. Family Planning Services

-These are preventive health and medical services that assist a person in controlling fertility and achieving optimal reproductive and general health.
+These are preventive health and medical services that help a person control fertility and achieve optimal reproductive and general health.
 Services include:

 • Health check-up and physical exam